wararyo/CapsuleChord/README.md

 ## Features

 * Easy to play chords
-* Specify a diatonic code with the left keypad and modifies it with the right keypad
+* Specify a diatonic code with the left keypad and modify it with the right keypad
-* Can be connected with iOS/Windows/macOS via BLE
+* Can be connected with iOS/iPadOS/macOS/Windows via BLE (On Windows, requires MIDIberry and loopMIDI)

 ## Structure